 Most of these questions will have been answered if you’ve worked with designers since the beginning of the process.
 If anything remains in terms of design, be sure to bring it up before the landing pages are finalized.
 For SEO, use tools like Moz, SEMRush, or Ahrefs to find search terms that match the topic of your articles (e.g. “how to create a knowledge base”).

 So, in order to improve your knowledge base, make sure you gather feedback.
 Analytics can help: your CRM or support platform can give you insight into which articles are the most helpful.
 You can do that by implementing customer feedback options from your software.
-Also, as we already mentioned in step 2, Google Analytics provides information on user behavior throughout the site.

 Set up milestones periodically where you’ll collect all data.
 Involve your team to brainstorm fixes faster.
 Apply them and repeat.
 But the most important thing to remember is to act on feedback you receive; reports show that “79 percent of consumers who shared complaints about poor customer experience online had their complaints ignored.”
 And that means you risk losing customers to your competitors.
 Avoid that mistake and beat your competition to the punch.

-As the last step suggests, it’s best not to approach your knowledge base with a “set up and forget” mindset.
-Granted, your knowledge base is there to provide answers without straining your team.
+Your knowledge base is there to provide answers without straining your team.
 But, even that needs effort to maintain quality and user-friendliness.

-So, around the milestones when you check data, be sure to check about any unannounced changes that happened.
+Be sure to check about any unannounced changes that happened.
 Maybe the screenshots you’ve used need to be updated, or a feature you’re describing was discontinued.

 Needless to say, when big changes happen (e.g. new pricing plans or new product launch), you need to act as fast as possible to bring your knowledge base up-to-date.